Social Media Tips & Strategies

 On social media, visuals stop the scroll.
 Generic posts get ignored, especially on a day when you want all eyes on you.
 Prepare a suite of assets tailored for each platform.

 • Team Celebration Photos & Videos: Authentic content performs best.
 Use real photos or a short video of your team celebrating.
-A shot of the founders popping a bottle of champagne or a candid team meeting can feel more genuine than a stuffy corporate headshot.
-Short-form video (Reels, TikToks, Shorts) of this moment is pure gold.
+A shot of the founders popping a bottle of champagne or a candid team meeting can feel more genuine than a formal corporate headshot.
+Short-form video (Reels, TikToks, Shorts) of this moment is gold.

 • CEO and Investor Headshots: Have high-quality headshots of your CEO and lead investor ready to use for platforms like LinkedIn and X (formerly Twitter).